abtion/muffi.net/README.md

 - Rename project and test folders from File Explorer or similar
 - Replace MuffiNet to [ProjectName] in .sln file
 - Replace MuffiNet to [ProjectName] in .yarnrc file
+- Replace the User Secret Keys in these projects (by deleting the existing keys in the project files and running `dotnet user-secrets init` in each of the directories):
+  - MuffiNet.Selenium.Tests
+  - MuffiNet.Api
+  - MuffiNet.FrontendReact
 - Open Visual Studio/VS Code
 - `yarn install`
 - `dotnet build`